HeleneFi/Pull-Platform---Requirement-Repository/README.md

 A  right-click option in web documents that would insert popup comparison  tables to fill in (visible to others via a subtle tag, or upon a cursor  mouseover).
 The popup tables might be embedded, conditionally-visible  new SocialCompare tables that would let us see side by side comments,  alternative wordings, related diagrams – or whatever people wanted to  offer.
 (Mark Frazier)

 A  hashtag comparison table when creating content on socialNets that  would, sort of the way Quora suggest topics, let you know what hashtags  most people are following related to your subject.
 (Zaq)

-On Video tagging
+**On Video tagging and harvesting**

 Interface  software to record our voices and send us all transcripts.
 Currently  > make an audio record of skype calls with (free) Callburner, or  video recording Skype calls with free Vodburner.
 Create transcripts from  Professional Edition of Dragon speech recognition software.
 Gizmo.

-**On video harvesting**

 Combine video chat with a text box and a twitter backchannel